binerogroup/documentation/_sources/openstack.rst.txt

 =========
 OpenStack
 =========

-Binero.Cloud runs on `OpenStack <https://www.openstack.org>`_ which is a packaging of OpenSource based services and applications that together make up a complete cloud infrastructure suite.
+Binero cloud runs on `OpenStack <https://www.openstack.org>`_ which is an umbrella ecosystem of open source software that together can be used to build public and private cloud infrastructure.

-Version
+Release
 -------

-Binero.Cloud currently runs version "Yoga" of OpenStack.
-We strive to keep up-to-date and our aim is to not fall more than two versions behind current while not introducing code which is not considered production ready.
+Binero cloud is running the **Yoga** coordinated release of OpenStack.
+We strive to keep updated and our goal is to never fall more than two releases behind the newest release and at the same time not introducing software not yet considered production ready.

 Official documentation
 ----------------------

-The official OpenStack documentation is a good place to get detailed information about the service:
+The official OpenStack documentation is a good place to get detailed information about the services and their APIs.

 - https://docs.openstack.org/yoga/index.html (general information about the release)
 - https://docs.openstack.org/yoga/api/ (API-specific information)
-- https://releases.openstack.org/yoga/highlights.html (release notes for the Xena release)
+- https://releases.openstack.org/yoga/highlights.html (release notes for the release)